 Note: Please take into account that this is an important decision and will affect the usability of the text in many ways.
-If you decide to go for a palaeographic transcription it will cause a lot more work than with a slightly normalized transcription.
+If you decide to go for a palaeographic transcription, it will cause much more work than slightly normalized transcription.

 - modern characters such as dot, comma, semicolon, colon: “.”, “,”, “;”:”

 - historical characters such as virgule (slash), or line fillers, etc.